Robustly invariant sets in fibre contracting bundle flows: Introduction

-Lemma~7.2 of the article ``Smooth Anosov Flows: Correlation Spectra and Stability'' \cite{BuL} was stated to hold for all $t\geq 0$ but in fact it is only true for all $t$ greater than some non-zero constant.
+The problem of small times is rather ubiquitous when attempting to study fine properties of flows.
+In particular, in the theory developed in \cite{BaL, GLP} it is solved by an ad hoc construction that has the draw back of using explicitly the dynamics, hence tying the theory to a fixed flow.
+The problem is also present, but {\bf mistakenly} ignored, in \cite{BuL}.
+Indeed, Lemma~7.2 of \cite{BuL} was stated to hold for all $t\geq 0$ but in fact it is only true for all $t$ greater than some non-zero constant.
 This affects all the paper since \cite{BuL} reduces to the study of the transfer operator, associated with the dynamics, on appropriate Banach spaces.
 The norms defining such Banach spaces are based on a set of {\em admissible leaves} that are required to be {\em invariant}, with respect to the dynamics, in the sense of \cite[Lemma 7.2]{BuL}.
 Since the set of leaves defined in \cite{BuL} is invariant only after some finite time (contrary to the statement of \cite[Lemma 7.2]{BuL}) no control was obtained on the transfer operator for short time.
+Unfortunately, this problem cannot be fixed as in \cite{BaL}, since in \cite{BuL} one aims at doing perturbation theory and hence one needs a Banach space (on which to study the generator of the flow) which is adapted to an open set of the flows rather than a specific one as in \cite{BaL, GLP}.
+In section ~\ref{sec:leaves} we show that the present results yield an easy and elegant fix to the above mistake.
+After such a correction all the results in \cite{BuL} remain true as claimed.
+Finally, in Appendix \ref{app:strict} we substantiate a claim of \cite{BuL} that, although irrelevant for the results proved there, might have an interest in its own.